 Data and Analytics

-Our Delta Capita data science team focuses on the real-life application data science and demystifying key terms, but we also offer specially developed in-house to help with both model explainability and model compression.
+Our Delta Capita data science team focuses on the real-life end-to-end applications of data science and demystifying key terms.
+We also offer specially developed in-house accelerators to help with both model explainability and model compression.

 Artificial Intelligence and its subsets are certainly revolutionising how financial institutions work with new opportunities to improve many aspects of the financial services value chain.
 Less discussed, however, is the darker side; the inherent risks and vulnerabilities that artificial intelligence can introduce into the system in the pursuit of speed, experience and cost reduction.